Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 We can see that the fitness of the fittest member of each population trends heavily positive over time; somewhat linearly but with a steeper slope at the beginning.
 This is to be expected because the algorithm starts with a lot to gain from its initial, somewhat random, initial state, and then spends time improving on better and better results.

-We can also see that the the trend is not monotonically increasing, i.e. it does not always increase from one time step (generation) to the next.
+We can also see that the trend is not monotonically increasing, i.e. it does not always increase from one time step (generation) to the next.
 This is because the algorithm is not guaranteed to find a better solution in each generation.

 We can visualize this by plotting the change in highest fitness over time, which I called _velocity_, but can also be considered _efficiency_.